twentyOne2x/attnmarkets-docs/pages/roadmap.md

 - Wider set of use cases:
   - DePIN and machine revenue,
   - offchain businesses bridging revenues onchain.
-- Progressive governance rollout for $ATTN holders or designated councils.
+- Progressive governance rollout for $attn holders or designated councils.
 - Clear, ongoing reporting on:
   - portfolio performance,
   - losses and recoveries,